Go Back

 • 3-4 lbs Marrow bones (우골) Usually sold frozen at Asian grocery stores

-• 1-2 lbs Beef flank Alternatively use 2-3 lbs beef brisket
+• 1-2 lbs Optional: Beef flank Alternatively use 2-3 lbs beef brisket.
+Can omit beef if you only want the broth.

 Seasoning and garnishing